stivale/stivale/STIVALE2.md

 E.g.: having `. = 0xffffffff80000000 + 2M;` will load the kernel at physical address
 2MiB, and at virtual address `0xffffffff80200000`.

-For relocatable kernels, the bootloader may change the load addresses of the sections, especially if KASLR is enabled in the bootloader's configuration.
+For relocatable kernels, the bootloader may change the load addresses of the sections by adding a slide, if the specified location of a segment is not available for use.

+If KASLR is enabled, a random slide will be added unconditionally.

 If the kernel loads itself in the lower half, the bootloader will not perform the higher half relocation.

-In order to maintain compatibility with Limine and other stivale2-compliant bootloaders it is strongly advised never to load the kernel or any of its sections below the 1 MiB physical memory mark.
-This may work with some stivale2 loaders, but it WILL NOT work with Limine and it's explicitly discouraged.
-2MiB or higher is the recommended physical base address for maximum compatibility.

 Pointers that can be virtual addresses instead of physical addresses for 64-bit higher half stivale2 kernels are gonna be marked with a *.